johannesulf/nautilus/docs/source/guides/dynesty_users.rst

 ---------------

 ``dynesty`` and ``nautilus`` use very similar APIs with the explicit goal to make the transition as easy as possible.
-The following simple example, based on the :doc:`crash coure <crash_course>`.
+The following is a simple example based on the :doc:`crash coure <crash_course>`.
 First, let us define the problem.

 .. code-block:: python